The FATCA for Americans Abroad

 - Investment houses that accept and store money, plus work with foreign institutions

-- US banks that work with foreign banks
+- US banks that operate with foreign banks

-According to the IRS, certain U.S. taxpayers holding financial assets outside the United States must report those assets to the IRS on Form 8938, Statement of Specified Foreign Financial Assets.
+According to the IRS, if you are a US expat taxpayer with financial assets outside the United States, you will need to report such assets every year on Form 8938 – Statement of Specified Foreign Financial Assets.

 Here are the FATCA for Americans abroad filing thresholds: